monsoonmaelstrom/book2/book2.md

 “You too,” Davy tells me.

-Giorgi and I enter through the front door.
+Giorgi and I enter through the front door, which is unlocked despite the shop being unoccupied.
 The shop isn’t quite trashed, but it’s not far from it.
 Someone clearly either didn’t care if anyone knew they were here or wanted to make sure anyone who came looking knew they were here.
-My money is on the second.
+My money is on the latter.

 “Do you know where Reese lives?”
 I ask Giorgi as I poke around.